LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[MESH-JEH-Overview-A]] - No Title
 - [[METAPHORICAL-RELATIONSHIPS-OF-ORGS]] - How do we visualize the systemic relationships (good or bad) of organizations?
 - [[MICRO-GRIDS-A]] - Microgrids and
-- [[MILIT-A]] - Stats surrounding the scale of the US military industrial complex
+- [[MILIT-A]] - Statistics surrounding the scale of the US military industrial complex
 - [[MILIT-B]] - Slides from the Climate Collateral Webinar
 - [[MINING-A]] - No Title
 - [[MIXBASE-DOCUMENTATION]] - No Title